Colored Diamonds

 2. Are fancy colored diamonds a good investment?

 If you know what to look for and you purchase a diamond with a proper GIA rating- then, yes!
-Fancy colored diamonds make a great investment.
+Colored diamonds make a great investment.
 While the colored diamond market can be volatile at times, there is comfort in knowing that fancy colored diamonds are rare, coveted, and stunningly beautiful- forever!

 3. How rare are fancy colored diamonds?